wunderlicht/hello-docker/README.md

 * Docker Size in MiB as reported by docker or calculated by Bytes/1000/1000 (for the binary)

+## Reproducing the results
+run make to get help and rebuild the parts yourself.
+See above how to get the numbers.

 ## Further Areas of Interest
 It is obvious that size plays a role in everything related to downloading and deploying images.
 What is the impact on